UNTIL FURTHER NOTICE, MEETINGS ARE HELD ON ZOOM

 Guided Trail Hikes

-Group guided nature walks on the trail near Riley can be scheduled with Meg Skinner, who is now a Certified Volunteer Naturalist.
+Group guided nature walks on the trail near Riley can be scheduled with Meg Skinner who is a Certified Volunteer Naturalist.
 Meg has over 20 years of experience guiding large and small groups of children, youth, and adults.
 She helps participants appreciate the geologic, cultural, and natural history of the area where famed ecologist, Aldo Leopold, conducted pioneering game conservation research.

 Contact Meg at firstname.lastname@example.org if you would like to schedule a hike for your family, a group of friends, a Scout troop or a school class.